teloxide/teloxide/README.md

 [`dptree`]: https://github.com/teloxide/dptree
 [chain of responsibility]: https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern

- - **Feature-rich.** You can use both long polling and webhooks, configure an underlying HTTPS client, set a custom URL of a Telegram API server, and a lot more.
+ - **Feature-rich.** You can use both long polling and webhooks, configure an underlying HTTPS client, set a custom URL of a Telegram API server, and much more.

  - **Simple dialogues.** Our dialogues subsystem is simple and easy-to-use, and, furthermore, is agnostic of how/where dialogues are stored.
 For example, you can just replace a one line to achieve [persistence].
 Out-of-the-box storages include [Redis] and [Sqlite].